ibm-bluemix-mobile-services/bms-sample-ios-bluelist/README.md

 # IBM MobileFirst Platform for iOS Bluelist Sample App
 The Bluelist sample contains Objective-C and Swift projects.
 The sample uses the Cloudant NoSQL DB, Mobile Client Access, and IBM Push Notifications services.

+**ATTENTION**: This sample has been deprecated and is no longer supported.
+Please see [Bluemix Mobile Services](https://github.com/ibm-bluemix-mobile-services) for Mobile Client Access and IBM Push Notifications samples.
+See [Cloudant Sync](https://github.com/cloudant/CDTDatastore) to learn more about saving JSON data on Bluemix using the Cloudant service.

 ### Downloading the samples
 Clone the samples from GitHub with the following command: